Medical Imaging Datasets: Drivers of AI in Healthcare

 #5 - TCGA (The Cancer Genome Atlas)

-It is a set of genomic and clinical data on more than 20 types of cancer, used for oncology research and personalized medicine.
+It is a set of genomic and clinical data on more than 20 types of cancer, collected as part of a project by the National Cancer Institute, used for oncology research and personalized medicine.

 #6 - PhysioNet

-It is a collection of databases on physiological signals like the electrocardiogram (ECG), allowing studies on heart disease and other conditions.
+It is a collection of databases on physiological signals like the electrocardiogram (ECG), which are widely used in vital statistics research for analyzing national health data, demographic trends, and health outcomes, allowing studies on heart disease and other conditions.

 #7 - eICU Collaborative Research Database